CytoidCommunity/Cytoid-wiki/docs/en/charting/tools/cylheim.md

 - Slowdown playback and speed it up with video editors
 - Close all unused apps to save some CPU usage (Cylheim uses CPU resources for the playback window)

-If these tips aren't helpful, try using Xbox Game Bar or using another video recorder
+If these tips aren't helpful, try using Xbox Game Bar or using another video recorder.

 :::